SebWouters/CheMPS2/sphinx/interfaces.rst

 CheMPS2 is currently interfaced with two ab initio quantum chemistry packages:

 #.
-The ``dmrg`` plugin to `psi4 <http://www.psicode.org/>`_ allows to perform DMRG-CI, DMRG-SCF, and DMRG-CASPT2 calculations with CheMPS2, by using `psi4 <http://www.psicode.org/>`_ input files.
+The ``dmrg`` plugin to `psi4 <http://www.psicode.org/>`_ allows to perform DMRG-CI, DMRG-SCF, and DMRG-CASPT2 calculations with CheMPS2.
 Since April 2015, CheMPS2 is also an integral part of psi4.

 #.
 There are also DMRG-CI and DMRG-SCF interfaces between `pyscf <http://sunqm.github.io/pyscf/>`_ and CheMPS2.